alexxchen/open-r1-vision/README.md

 ## Key Features ✨

 - 🤖 **A More Perfect Reproduction** - The demo in Open-R1 did not replicate the phenomenon of increased response length.
-However, the modified version I created successfully demonstrates this phenomenon with longer responses.
+However, the modified version here successfully demonstrates this phenomenon with longer responses.
 - 🔧 **Zero Compatibility Issues** - The GRPO algorithm is undergoing rapid iterations.
-I have reviewed the code of the trl, vllm, and transformers packages to ensure that there are no compatibility issues with the current version.
+The code of the trl, vllm, and transformers packages have been reviewed to ensure that there are no compatibility issues with the current version.
 - 🌐 **Multi Dataset Support** - Support both textual datasets and multimodal datasets.
-- ⚡ **Pre-built Docker Image** - To minimize the cost of environment configuration and improve reproduction efficiency, we not only provide a Dockerfile but also offer pre-built images to ensure developers can quickly restore the experimental environment.
+- ⚡ **Pre-built Docker Image** - To minimize the cost of environment configuration and improve reproduction efficiency, not only a Dockerfile is provided but also a pre-built image to ensure developers can quickly restore the experimental environment.
 - 🚀 **One-Click Training on Slurm** - Docker cannot be used on Slurm, so we provide Singularity commands to support large-scale training on Slurm.

 ## Results